Puccinia coronata: Disease cycle

+Barley rust

 Teliospores on barley straw and residue of susceptible grasses left in the field germinate in the spring and produce basidiospores that infect Rhamnus cathartica.
 Pycnial and aecial stages are produced on the alternate host.
 Aeciospores from R. cathartica are the primary inoculum for infecting barley.
 The primary infections, which can occur as early as the three leaf stage of barley in the spring, develop into uredinia.
 Urediniospores produced in the uredinia repeat the infection process, and the fungus undergoes several cycles of reproduction on barley during the growing season.
 Spread by wind-borne urediniospores can carry the fungus some distance from the R. cathartica bushes that were the original sources of primary inoculum, although such secondary spread seems much less extensive than that for oat crown rust.
-In fact, P. c. f. sp. avenae can remain viable over dispersal distances of several hundred miles.
+In fact, P. c. f.sp. avenae can remain viable over dispersal distances of several hundred miles.

 Barley crown rust can infect rye as well as barley.
 In addition, it also infects a number of wild grasses including quackgrass (Elymus repens), slender wheatgrass (E. tranchycaulus), western wheatgrass (Pascopyrum smithii), foxtail barley (Hordeum jubatum), and several wheatgrasses (Elymus, syn.

 Elytrigia, spp.) and wild rye grasses (Elymus spp. and Leymus spp.).
 The fungus readily forms telia on these hosts, which serve as a reservoir of overwintering teliospores.
 Quackgrass may be the most important reservoir for overwintering telia.
 This ubiquitous, perennial weed is very susceptible to the rust and is often found growing near Rhamnus.

+Oat rust

+The spores of the uredinial pustules are blown away and a new generation arises in 8-10 days.
+They overwinter in the uredinial stage in warm areas such as the US Gulf Coast on winter oat crops.
+They then blow northbound when spring-sown oats arise.
+In climates with cold winters, the buckthorn may play a role.
+Black lesions called telia develop as oats mature to generate spores, which survive cold winters.
+In spring, these spores germinate on buckthorn and infect them, but not oats.
+This is followed by a reverse type of spore in which oats are infected but not buckthorn.
+The cycle starts again as uredinia on oats.

 Intra-specific classification

 Uredinial/telial stages also occur on a wide range of grass species (Poaceae) in the genera Agrostis, Arrhenatherum, Bromus, Calamagrostis, Elymus, Festuca, Glyceria, Holcus, Hordeum, Lolium, Poa and Schedonorus etc. Recent molecular studies suggest that with high intraspecific genetic variation, Puccinia coronata harbors multiple phylogenetic lineages.
 Seven phylogenetic species are recognized based on host specificity, morphology and multi-gene phylogenetic analyses, namely P. coronata s.str., P. coronati-agrostidis, P. coronati-brevispora, P. coronati-calamagrostidis, P. coronati-hordei, P. coronati-japonica, and P. coronati-longispora.
 Puccinia coronata s.str. is further divided into two varieties: P. coronata var. avenae and P. coronata var. coronata.
-The former is composed of two formae speciales: P. coronata var. avenae f. sp. avenae and P. coronata var. avenae f. sp. graminicola.
-The crown rust pathogen on oats belongs to P. coronata var. avenae f. sp. avenae.
+The former is composed of two formae speciales: P. coronata var. avenae f.sp. avenae and P. coronata var. avenae f.sp. graminicola.
+The crown rust pathogen on oats belongs to P. coronata var. avenae f.sp. avenae.